GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/environment-fields/en.md

 # Environment Fields

-Obtain the value from an environment variable or PHP constant.
+Query the value from an environment variable or PHP constant.

 ## Description